It is often described as one of the most beautiful cities in the world. Find out the best 2 day itinerary to visit Rome.

 That being said, having only 48 hours to visit Rome may be enough if you plan what to see in advance.
 The tips I give in this travel guide are for those who visit Rome for the first time, so they include all the main attractions.

 If your time in Rome is limited, it’s very important that you find a hotel in the center.
 It’s true that prices are higher but at least you’ll save some time.
 Fortunately, almost all of the main monuments are located right in the center and you can easily reach them by foot.
-I often use Booking.com but also on Airbnb you can find some good deals.
+I often use Booking.com but also on Agoda you can find some good deals.

 If you decide to stay in a hotel a bit far from the center, remember that public buses are not very efficient.
 I have had to wait more than 30 minutes for the buses and this happened more than once.
 Sadly in this regard, Rome is very poorly managed.

 Getting to Rome is very easy since it’s well connected with the other cities.
 If you are on a tight budget FlixBus might be a good option for you.
-Here you can book the transfer from the airport to the city.

 Here’s what you can see in Rome in two days.